DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Rejected.
 It is just not enough" _TL Note:_ `却下。天秤が釣り合わないな` she talks about balancing weights, but I'm not sure how to put it in english.
 TODO

-Fairin outright denied her declaration of being ready to put her own life.
+Farin outright denied her declaration of being ready to put her own life.

 "We have six people here, and not to mention twenty more hostages.
 It is quite arrogant for you to say that your life alone would suffice."